-We are an 'Operation Encompass' school working with partner agencies the Northumbria Police and Children's Social Care.

-Operation Encompass is a unique Police and Education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.
+We are an 'Operation Encompass' school working with partner agencies the Northumbria Police and Children's Social Care to share information, communicate concerns and actions to promote children's safety and minimise risks where domestic violence has been reported.
+Operation Encompass is a unique Police, LA Children's Services and Education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.
 Operation Encompass is the reporting to schools before the start of the next school day when a child or young person has been involved or exposed to a domestic abuse incident the previous evening.